 I have not noticed any aggressive behavior in her at all when out of the crate.
 She is friendly and playful with everyone, but at the same time respectful.
 If the other dog does not want to play, she will withdraw her attentions and seek entertainment elsewhere.
 I have not tried giving her toys or treats outside the crate with other dogs present.
 Not yet.
 I’ll give her some time to get more comfortable with The Pack first.

 Baby is doing really well.
 She is super-sweet and smart as well.
 She loves to cuddle – can get a little pushy about that sometimes, but I’m working on that.
 She plays well with the other dogs – mostly.
 She sometimes gets a bit rough with our “delicate little flower” Josephine.
 But Callie Roo is good at reminding her to be gentle.

 Baby is at the clinic to be spayed and vaccinated against rabies.
 We also have them implant the microchip and do the Heart Worm test while the dog is unconscious.
 Unfortunately, Baby tested POSITIVE for Heart Worms.
 We are proceeding with the spay surgery, microchip, and vaccinations.
-We will have to get a quote from our vet on treating her for the Heart Worms, but it will delay any adoption for at least 60 days while she undergoes treatment.
+We will have to get a quote from our vet on treating her for the Heart Worms, but it will delay any adoption while she undergoes treatment.
 We know it’s expensive.
 We will need to do a fund-raiser for her treatment.

 Baby is progressing very nicely.
 Her major annoyance for me was her habit of greeting me by standing up and raking her front feet down my belly and legs.
 This is just poor training: something that was cute as a tiny puppy, so it was allowed, maybe even encouraged.
 When the dog gets older it’s no longer cute.
 Being a Border Collie, she instinctively wants to be “touchy” with her forelimbs.
 I’ve been working with her on channeling this and we’ve compromised.